 The Bodhisatta was once a tree fairy, and he saw the following occur.
-A dung beetle walked past a caravan way station out in the border region and drank some liquor spilled on the ground.
+A dung beetle walked past a caravan way station out in the border region and drank some liquor that had spilled on the ground.
 He was drunk when he returned to his lump of dung to sleep.
-The dung was still a bit moist, and when he lied down on it the dung gave way.
+The dung was still a bit moist, and when he lay down on it the dung gave way.
 He thought this happened because of his own great strength.
 At that very moment an angry elephant walking by smelled the dung, and turned around in disgust.
 But the impaired dung beetle believed it had fled in fear of him and challenged it to a fight.
 The elephant came back saying, “I will not fight you with my feet hands, or tusks.
 I will use what is appropriate for you: dung.”
 And then he dropped a large dung ball on the beetle and urinated on him too.
 The dung beetle died.

 In the Lifetime of the Buddha

-When the Buddha heard some disciples discussing this incident he told them this story so they knew the pair had a similar encounter in the past.
+When the Buddha heard some disciples discussing this incident he told them this story so they knew that the pair had a similar encounter in the past.